clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 Before we start creating zites, it is useful to know how zites work on ZeroNet.
 This tutorial will take you through how to create an empty zite, where to put your code, what you need before you can publish your zite, and how they are updated, transfered, and kept secure.

 Zites are made up of basic web code, including html, css, and js.
-However, json files are used for storing data and for telling ZeroNet what databases you have and how they are structured.
+Additionally, json files are used for storing data and for telling ZeroNet what databases you have and how they are structured.

 Since ZeroNet makes no use of a server - everything is downloaded to your computer and ran locally - there is no way to do server side scripting.
 However, this is remedied by using the ZeroNet API called ZeroFrame.
-This API lets you query server/site/uesr info, load or modify files using a WebSocket connection to your ZeroNet client, and query and modify databases. [^1]
+This API lets you query server/site/user info, load or modify files using a WebSocket connection to your ZeroNet client, and query and modify databases. [^1]

 ## Creating A Zite